lvgl/lvgl/docs/widgets/btnmatrix.md

 - `LV_KEY_RIGHT/UP/LEFT/RIGHT` To navigate among the buttons to select one
 - `LV_KEY_ENTER` To press/release the selected button

+Note that long pressing the button matrix with an encoder can mean to enter/leave edit mode and simply long pressing a button to make it repeat as well.
+To avoid this contradiction it's suggested to add `lv_btnmatrix_set_btn_ctrl_all(btnm, LV_BTNMATRIX_CTRL_CLICK_TRIG | LV_BTNMATRIX_CTRL_NO_REPEAT);` to the button matrix if used with encoder.
+This way, the pressed button repeat feature is disabled and on leaving edit mode the selected button won't be activated.

 Learn more about [Keys](/overview/indev).

 ## Example